-The Board comprises of a nominee of core Promoter Company, Amlika Mercantile Private Limited and a nominee of co-promoter Company, Krishak Bharathi Cooperative Limited.
+The Board comprises a nominee from core Promoter Company - Amlika Mercantile Private Limited and nominee of co-promoter Company Krishak Bharathi Cooperative Limited.

-As on March 31, 2022, the Company is required to appoint one Independent Director in compliance with the requirements of Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+As on March 31, 2023, the Company is required to appoint one Independent Director in compliance with the requirements of Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.